Physiotherapist assessing a patient with medial epicondylitis (golfer's elbow) 肱骨内上髁炎(高尔夫球肘)

 • Without treatment, symptoms may worsen and impact quality of life

-Causes of Golfer’s Elbow Pain
+What Causes Golfer’s Elbow Pain?

 The condition arises from overuse of the wrist flexor-pronator group, a set of muscles that attach to a common tendon on the inner elbow.
 Repetitive stress or improper technique can overload this area, leading to inflammation or degeneration of the tendon.
 Without adequate rest or treatment, the tendon’s capacity to withstand everyday loads diminishes, resulting in persistent pain.